NREL/EnergyPlus/doc/src/docs/InputOutputReference/01c-InputOutputReference.md

 #### Field: Outdoor Air Mixer Name

-The name of an outdoor air mixer component (object: OutdoorAir:Mixer) which composes part of the fan coil unit.
+The name of an outdoor air mixer component (object:OutdoorAir:Mixer) which composes part of the fan coil unit.
 Note that the return air node of the outdoor air mixer should be the same node as the air inlet node of the fan coil unit.
 In addition, the outdoor air mixer’s mixed air node should be the same as the inlet air node of the fan coil unit’s fan.

 #### Field: Supply Air Fan Object Type